Post lunch nap leads to better driving, French study claims

 “All studies reveal that there is an accident peak between 1:00 PM and 4:00 PM.
 This is due to our biological clock that programs the human body for a drop in vigilance to allow us to take a nap,” explained chronobiologist Damien Davenne, Professor at the Caen University.

-The Professor and Director of the COMETE research unit observed the driving behaviour of forty test subjects.
-Equipped with electrodes, the drivers were put on a driving simulator mimicking four hours of monotone highway driving without traffic, split by an hour lunch break in the middle.
+The Professor and Director of the COMETE research unit observed the driving behaviour of subjects equipped with electrodes.
+The drivers were put on a driving simulator mimicking four hours of monotone highway driving without traffic, split by an hour lunch break in the middle.

 During that break, one group had a nap in bed, another had a nap in a reclined seat, and the last had neither.